darren851007/GithubUser/Readme.md

   When click the chosen user, it would get received 'login' message from User List then to get detail user infomation from github Get a User api.

-    In the detail information page, it would bind the related infromation into the detail view
+    In the detail information page, it would bind the related infromation into the detail view If there are any infomation is null, it would be the empty textView
     1. User name
     2. User's picture
     3. User bio